ai-shifu/ChatALL/README.md

 - Automatically keep ChatGPT session alive
 - Enable/disable any bots at any time
 - Switch between one, two, or three-column view
-- Supports multiple languages (Chinese, English, German, French, Russian, Vietnamese)
+- Supports multiple languages (Chinese, English, German, French, Russian, Vietnamese, Korean)
-- [TODO] Best recommendations
+- Supports Windows, macOS and Linux

+Planned features:

+You are welcome to contribute to these features.

+- [ ] Dark mode
+- [ ] Multi-chats
+- [ ] Select bots in popup menu
+- [ ] Deploy front-end to GitHub Pages
+- [ ] LangChain integration

 ## Prerequisites